 The <pIndex Offset="12"> element points to a node implementing an IInteger interface delivering an index.
 The element has an attribute Offset.
 The product of index and Offset is added to the address.
+Alternativly the offset can be taken from a node < pIndex pOffset="OffsetValue">.
+If neiterh Offset nor pOffest attribute is given the register's length is taken as offset.

-The element contains the name of a node that when changed, will invalidate the content of this node as described in section 2.6.
+The <pInvalidator> element contains the name of a node that when changed, will invalidate the content of this node as described in section 2.6.